 To back up and toprofile information, you must perform the following actions:

-- In Office SharePoint Server 2007, you must complete a full SSP and restore operation.
-For example, if you are concerned about data corruption in the SSP database, and you have a from before the point of suspected corruption, you can restore that SSP backup to obtain the full set of information.
+- In Office SharePoint Server 2007, you must complete a full SSP and operation.
+For example, if you are concerned about data corruption in the SSP database, and you have a from before the point of suspected corruption, you can restore that SSP to obtain the full set of information.

 - In SharePoint Portal Server 2003, you must complete a full backup and restore operation for the _PROF database that the portal application uses.
 This process may require that you restore the portal application.